open-sesame-escape/open-sesame-escape.github.io/content/puzzles/machines/hanging-boss/index.md

 pulley], pull the entire boss up to the ceiling.
 Mount it to a fixed object through a second padlock.
 Make sure the strings for the head and tail do not get tangled with each other.
-Once the boss is in place, place any items for the first "[box]" on top.
+Once the boss is in place, place any items for the first ["box"] on top or rolled inside.
 They should stay in place until the tail is dropped, at which time the items should fall to the floor.

-[box]: /getting-started/#anatomy-of-an-escape-room
+["box"]: /getting-started/#anatomy-of-an-escape-room
 [boxes]: /getting-started/#anatomy-of-an-escape-room
 [hook pulley]: /puzzles/machines/hook-pulley/